Keyboard shortcuts

 There are two main blob retrieval paths:

-1. decentralized retrieval: retrieve chunks from Validators are recreate the blob from them.
+1. decentralized retrieval: retrieve erasure coded chunks from Validators and recreate the blob from them.

 2. centralized retrieval: the same Relay API that Validators use to download chunks, can also be used to retrieve full blobs.